jhallen/radioanalyzer/README.md

 # SoC Bus

-I use a Verilog source code centered approach to System On Chip (SoC) design.
+I use a Verilog source code centered approach to System On Chip (SoC) design (I have been designing FPGAs this way for years, and there is usally a bridge to an external master CPU or to on an on-chip ARM processor).
 This means that instead of using some external tool to generate the SoC, I design the SoC bus to be very convenient to use from Verilog source code.
 The system is designed right in Verilog, no external tools needed.

 Consider a SoC component, such a CSR (Control and Status Register).
 It
 has: